-NEW YORK — Nearly 18 years after the Sept.
-11, 2001, terrorist attacks, more than 2,000 people have died of an illness related to the attacks.
+NEW YORK — It has been 18 years since the Sept.
+11, 2001, and more than 2,000 people have died of an illness related to the terrorist attacks.

 That figure was provided to the Seattle Times last year by The 9/11 Victims Compensation Fund and World Trade Center Health Program.
 Officials at each organization told the news outlet there are no records the number of people who died from 9/11-related illness, but said, at the time, the number was likely close to 2,100.

 Shortly after the attacks, efforts were made to compensate the victims, but money has been running out in recent years.
 In a House Judiciary Committee hearing on June 11, first responders asked legislators to reauthorize the September 11th Victim Compensation Fund.
 The fund provides money to those who responded to the 2001 World Trade Center terrorist attacks and are now suffering medical problems.

 Among those who testified was Luis Alvarez, a former NYPD detective and 9/11 first responder.
 He died from 9/11-related medical issues on June 29, just weeks after testifying.